timmcnam/URCap-with-USB-Camera-Vision/README.md

 ## Prerequisites

-- Universal Robots cobot with URCap SDK 1.13.0
+- Universal Robots **eSeries** cobot with with Polyscoper version 5.11 or higher.
-- Java 8 or higher
+- Java 8 or higher.
+- **OpenCV** for Python 2.7 installed on the robot controller.
-- OpenCV for Python installed on the robot controller
+- **numbpy** for Python 2.7 installed on the robot controller.

+Note: To use this URCap, **the libraries must be installed**.
+SSH into the controller and install [pip](https://pip.pypa.io/en/stable/installation/).
+Once this is done, you can then execute pip install opencv-python and numbpy.
+You will get the version needed for what version of python is running in the Linux Image on the controller.

+If you do not want to do this, you can have a seperate resouce folder for necessary libraries.
+However, you will need to set up your own development environment and create you own urcap.
 ---

 ## Repository Structure